hundredyearfarms/Hundred-Year-Farms/README.md

 **Farm Plan (PEI)**

 Our plan for the island farm, as shown by the superposition of trees onto the sattelite image below, is to plant strong wind-break trees along the uppermost ridge with the trees and crops that require more sunlight and wind protection located lower on the farm's south sloping land.
-The existing trees are a near single species of spruce resulting from a prior clear-cut, but the new trees will be a more diverse mix that may include maple, oak, poplar, birch, hemlock, and apple, among others.
+The existing trees are a near single species of spruce from a prior clear-cut, but the new trees will be a more diverse mix of maple, oak, poplar, birch, hemlock, and apple, among others.
 The trees in rows will be arranged to allow for selective harvesting while some blocks will be left to grow unmanaged.
-A greenhous will be incorporated into this farm system.
+A greenhouse will be incorporated into this agroforestry system.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/IFCSite-FarmProposedTrees.png" alt="Farm plan - tree overlay" width="500">